Frequently asked questions

 If you wish to make any changes to your application such as change the course you have applied to please contact our Admissions Office who will review your application.
 If the change is approved we will inform UCAS and the updated course choice will appear on UCAS Track.
 If more information is required we will contact you to request this from you.

-I am applying to Lancaster but I have had mitigating circumstances during my sixth form studies and I would like this to be taken into account.
+I am applying to Lancaster but I have had exceptional or mitigating circumstances during my sixth form studies and I would like this to be taken into account.
 What should I do?

 If you have submitted your UCAS application but issues have occurred during your sixth form studies which you would like to be taken into account when your application is being reviewed, please contact the Admissions Office.
 Please give your name, UCAS personal ID and a brief description of the illness, personal issue etc. We will then contact you if we require any further information or medical evidence.
 We would also recommend informing any relevant exam board as they may be able to take this into consideration when awarding your final marks.